zulfajuniadi/tinyrest/README.md

 ###Data Persistance

-It stores each endpoint's data inside it's own .json file in your public directory.
+TinyREST stores each endpoint data inside it's own .json file in the public directory.
 To change the directory, provide a second argument to point to your preferred data directory as per example below:

 ```php
 new Tinyrest\Handle(['projects', 'todos'], '../data/');